NatMon/seneca-college/IPC144/Workshops/Workshop 1/README.md

 # Lab 1 - Intro Screen

 In this workshop, you will begin your development of a text based game **"Code Quest!"**.
-You will concentrate on writing source code for a very basic intro screen to your game and then you will compile and run it on Matrix.
+You will concentrate on writing source code for a very basic intro screen to your game and then you will compile and run it.

 ### LEARNING OUTCOMES

 Upon successful completion of this workshop, you will be able to
-- use operating system utilities to edit, compile, and arun programs on a variety of platforms
+- use operating system utilities to edit, compile, and run programs on a variety of platforms
 - transfer source code between a local compyter and a remote one

 ### SPECIFICATIONS